EduardoAndresLobos/Analysis-of-World-Population-Infant-Mortality-and-Life-Expectancy-1/README.md

 ![image](https://user-images.githubusercontent.com/112581327/187767180-3bac8288-cea4-46bd-9274-06fa8e6260ba.png)

-In Power Query a conditional column is generated in each table to slice:
+<h3>In Power Query a conditional column is generated in each table to slice: </h3>

 Child mortality
 0 to 10